brunod-e/brunod-e/README.md

 ## *It’s not a bug — it’s an undocumented feature.* :fire:

-Hi I'm [Bruno](https://www.linkedin.com/in/brunodelias/), a 🎓 student of Information Systems at UFSC and a Web Developer from Brazil.
+I'm a Frontend Developer with experience in various fields, such as maintaining and optimizing applications, creating websites with user-friendly pages, and building solutions for users and customers.
+Currently, I'm working using React, TypeScript, and Redux with a JavaScript, HTML, and CSS basis.

+Would like to see more about my work?
+Send me a message.

 **Talking about me:**

 - :shipit: I’m currently working at Elint;

-- :coffee: I’m currently studying Typescript and Blockchain Technology;
+- :coffee: I’m currently studying Blockchain Technology;

-- :video_game: My favorite games are Dark Souls 1 & 3 and Skyrim;

 - :e-mail: You can reach me [here](https://www.linkedin.com/in/brunodelias/);

-- 📈 I’m coding in JavaScript, HTML and CSS;
+- 📈 I’m coding using React, TypeScript, and Redux with a JavaScript, HTML, and CSS basis.
 <br />

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=brunod-e&show_icons=true&theme=github_dark&layout=compact)](https://github.com/anuraghazra/github-readme-stats)